Want to know some facts about Finland? This article will help you fill in the gaps in your knowledge about this Scandinavian country.

 Sauna is a massive part of Finnish culture.
 These small, hot and sweaty rooms can be found all over the country with estimates suggesting there are around 2.3 million saunas in Finland!

 For a country with 5.5 million people, that’s nearly one sauna for every two people!
-You can find them in apartments, forest cabins and even in the Burger King in Helsinki!
+You can find a Finnish sauna in apartments, forest cabins and even in the Burger King in Helsinki!

 That’s right.
 One of the most popular apps of all time was created by students in Finland.
 They set up a company called Rovio Entertainment and developed the game which was released in 2009.